heptarch/heptarch.github.io/projects.md

 Bell Labs did not pour excess capital into whimsical moonshots.
 Everything they did was motivated; it was important; it was focused.
-But they could also afford to fail because the research was decoupled from the profitability of the system it served.
+But because the research was decoupled from the profitability of the system it served, they could afford to fail.
+They could afford to let researchers be themselves, rather than corporate peons, and good management directed that energy---the foxes and the hedgehogs, the goofballs and the jerks---into productive channels.